ibm-cloud-docs/data-virtualization/provision.md

 ## List of additional parameters
 {: #prov_add_parms}

-- `backup_id` - A CRN of a backup resource to restore from.
-The backup must have been created by a database deployment with the same service ID.
-The backup is loaded after provisioning and the new deployment starts up that uses that data.
-A backup CRN is in the format `crn:v1:<...>:backup:<uuid>`.
-If omitted, the database is provisioned empty.
-- `version` - The version of the database to be provisioned.
-If omitted, the database is created with the most recent major and minor version.
-- `disk_encryption_key_crn` - The CRN of a [Key Protect key](), which is then used for disk encryption.
+- `disk_encryption_key_crn` - The CRN of a [Key Protect key](docs/data-virtualization?topic=data-virtualization-key-protect-v2), which is then used for disk encryption.
 A Key Protect CRN is in the format `crn:v1:<...>:key:<id>`.
-- `backup_encryption_key_crn` - The CRN of a [Key Protect key](), which is then used for backup encryption.
-A Key Protect CRN is in the format `crn:v1:<...>:key:<id>`.
-   To use a key for your backups, you must first enable the [service-to-service delegation]().
-   {: note}
-- `members_memory_allocation_mb` - Total amount of memory to be shared between the database members within the database.
-For example, if the value is "6144", and there are three database members, then the deployment gets 6 GB of RAM total, giving 2 GB of RAM per member.
-If omitted, the default value for the database type is used.
-- `members_cpu_allocation_count` - Enables and allocates the number of specified dedicated cores to your deployment.
-For example, to use two dedicated cores per member, use `"members_cpu_allocation_count":"2"`.
-If omitted, the default value "Shared CPU" uses compute resources on shared hosts.
-- `service-endpoints` - Selects the types [Service Endpoints]() supported on your deployment.
+- `service-endpoints` - Selects the types [Service Endpoints](docs/data-virtualization?topic=data-virtualization-endpts) supported on your deployment.
 Options are `public`, `private`, or `public-and-private`.
 If omitted, the default is `public`.
 Note that in the CLI, `service-endpoints` is a flag, and not a parameter.
-- `{"remote_leader_id": "crn:v1:..."}` - parameter only for {{site.data.keyword.dv_short}}.
+- `worker_count` - Selects the number of worker nodes.